Eugeniobr/Project1/README.md

 ## Files

--[project_1_nb.ipynb]: jupyter notebook that contains the analysis of the dataset.
+- project_1_nb.ipynb: jupyter notebook that contains the analysis of the dataset.
--[survey_results_.zip]: compressed file that contains survey_results_public.csv and survey_results_public.csv.
+- survey_results_.zip: compressed file that contains survey_results_public.csv and survey_results_public.csv.
--[survey_results_public.csv]: CSV file that contains the information provided by the survey participants.
+- survey_results_public.csv: CSV file that contains the information provided by the survey participants.
--[survey_results_schema.csv]: CSV file that contains information about the columns of survey_results_public.csv.
+- survey_results_schema.csv: CSV file that contains information about the columns of survey_results_public.csv.

 ### Run